IRSN/bever/README.md

-THe bever Package
+R Package bever
 ================
 Yves Deville
 2023-05-22

 # Description

-The **bever** package is a R package funded by IRSN/Behrig.
+**bever** is a R package funded by IRSN/Behrig.

-This package is devoted to some Bayesian approaches in Extreme Value (EV) modelling, with focus on Markov Chain Monte-Carlo.
-The package does not implement by itself the Bayesian estimation or inference of any EV model.
+This package is devoted to some Bayesian approaches in Extreme Value (EV) modelling, with focus on Markov Chain Monte-Carlo inference.
+The package does not implement by itself the Bayesian estimation or the inference of any EV model.
 These tasks are left to the **revdbayes** package or to some other MCMC sampler as can be implemented by using **JAGS** or **Stan**.
 The **bever** package aims at producing some classical results or plots such as Return Level tables or plots.
 Its main goal is to allow a comparison of the frequentist and Bayesian inference methods when applied to EV models.

 The name **bever** relates to **B**ayes **E**xtreme-**V**alue.
 In some modern or ancient European languages, the word relates to the *river*